 Name of Student: Date: Instructions for Students to this one.
-These are the Clinical Psychol Faculty Scoring Sheet for the Portfolio.
-Th through the portfolio to create a non-redur other two documents will help you understa information in the best manner.
-Use the St e Student Worksheet is intended to guide you adant document that will be easily scored.
-The endeavor that does not require much input with your advisor or others about completi essays, but there will not be rounds of feed essays that are also used for the internship reflection.
-The intent is that this is a student from faculty until it is submitted.
-You may talk ing this, including how you are approaching the back before it is submitted.
-The parts of the application can undergo additional rounds of the you are working on the internship process.
-The deadline for turning in the portfolio for semester (aka "dead week") during the year review is the Friday of 15 th Week of the spring r you plan to apply for internship.
-When the entire process is done, you must seem of Scoring Sheet (from both faculty reviewers Portfolio materials will be kept in your study ·
+These are the Clinical Psychology Faculty Scoring Sheet for the Portfolio.
+The through the portfolio to create a non-redund other two documents will help you understand Student Worksheet is intended to guide you ant document that will be easily scored.
+The ad the criteria so you can present your dent Worksheet as the starting document and fill with your advisor or others about completing essays, but there will not be rounds of feedbo rom faculty until it is submitted.
+You may talk g this, including how you are approaching the ack before it is submitted.
+The parts of the application can undergo additional rounds of The deadline for turning in the portfolio for resemester (aka "dead week") during the calend When the entire process is done, you must su Scoring Sheet (from both faculty reviewers) Portfolio materials will be kept in your stude , , , , , , , , , , , , , , , , , , ,